AdobeDocs/commerce-admin.en/help/b2b/install.md

    >
    >Pushing updates to the cloud environment initiates the Commerce cloud deployment process to apply the changes.
 Check the deployment status from the [deploy log](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/develop/deploy/process).
 If you encounter deployment errors, see [Recover from component failure](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/develop/deploy/recover-failed-deployment).

-1. After the build and deploy finishes, use SSH to log in to the remote environment and verify that the B2B extension is installed.
+1. After the build and deploy finishes, use SSH to log in to the remote environment and verify that the B2B extension is installed and enabled.

    ```bash
    bin/magento module:status Magento_B2b